Jan 30, 2026

 Overview

-This hackathon focuses on building technical solutions that could enable enforceable international agreements on AI development.
-You'll have one intensive weekend to create verification protocols, monitoring tools, privacy-preserving compliance proofs, or coordination infrastructure that advances technical governance.
+This hackathon focuses on building that missing infrastructure.
+You'll have one intensive weekend to create verification protocols, monitoring tools, privacy-preserving compliance proofs, or coordination systems that could enable enforceable international cooperation on AI safety.

 Top teams get:

-“Fast-tracks” include at least one interview with leadership from Lucid Computing, and researchers at MIRI and Apart Research for potential job opportunities and fellowship onboarding to work on Technical Solutions for International AI Governance in depth.
+Fast-tracks include at least one interview with leadership from Lucid Computing, or researchers at MIRI TGT or Apart Research.

 What is International Technical AI Governance?